 The stress of homelessness can also seriously harm individuals’ mental well-being.
 Research shows that the trauma of experiencing homelessness can cause people to develop mental health problems for the first time and can worsen existing behavioral health challenges.
 Longer time spent without a home is linked to higher levels of mental distress and more damage from coping behaviors like substance use.

 This devastation to people’s lives is why homelessness in California is a crisis that requires urgent attention by federal, state, and local leaders.

 When Californians experience homelessness, urgent action is needed, because no one should be without a home.
 According to the most recent point-in-time data, as of January 2020 there were 161,548 people in California experiencing homelessness on a given night.
 The majority of these individuals – about 70% – were unsheltered, meaning that they were living on the street, in their vehicle, or in other places not meant to serve as homes.

-Another way to understand how many Californians experience homelessness is to count how many people received homelessness services (like shelter or outreach) over the course of a full year.
-Data from calendar year 2020 show that more than 245,000 homeless individuals across the state received some kind of services during the year.
-This number is larger than the point-in-time number because many people who fall into homelessness at some time during the year will return to stable housing relatively quickly, and the point-in-time count only captures the number of individuals experiencing homelessness on one night of the year.
+Another way to understand how many Californians experience homelessness is to consider how many people received homelessness services (like shelter or outreach) over the course of a full year.
+More than 270,000 homeless individuals across the state received some kind of services during calendar year 2021, and the total number receiving services likely increased the following year.
+This number is larger than the point-in-time number because many people who fall into homelessness at some time during the year return to stable housing relatively quickly, and the point-in-time count only captures the number of individuals experiencing homelessness on one night of the year.